This website is intended for healthcare professionals only.

 Hospital Pharmacy Europe Newsletter Login

-The Summary of Product Characteristics (SPC) of the drug has been updated to reflect this change, stating that it is indicated either ‘alone or in combination with methotrexate (MTX), is indicated for the treatment of active psoriatic arthritis in adults who have had an inadequate response or who have been intolerant to one or more disease-modifying anti-rheumatic drugs (DMARDs).’
+The Summary of product characteristics (SPC) of the drug has therefore been updated to reflect this change, and now states that it is indicated either ‘alone or in combination with methotrexate (MTX), is indicated for the treatment of active psoriatic arthritis in adults who have had an inadequate response or who have been intolerant to one or more disease-modifying anti-rheumatic drugs (DMARDs).’

-Skyrizi is a monoclonal antibody and blocks the action of interleukin 23, (IL-23), which is believed to play an important role in psoriatic arthritis.
-The approved dose for risankizumab is 150mg, administered by subcutaneous injection at week 0 and 4, and every 12 weeks thereafter.
+Skyrizi is a monoclonal antibody and which targets the action of interleukin 23, (IL-23) which is believed to play an important role in psoriatic arthritis.
+The approved dose for risankizumab is 150 mg, administered by subcutaneous injection at week 0 and 4, and every 12 weeks thereafter.

 There were also significantly greater improvements in the secondary outcomes for risankizumab-treated patients.
 For example, in KEEPsAKE-1, there was a -0.31 change in HAQ-DI compared to -0.11 (placebo) and in KEEPsAKE 2, a change of -0.22, compared to -0.05 in the placebo group (for both differences, p <0.001).